Corprate Bias Ratings

 Has denied service to customers, suppliers, or vendors due to their political views or religious beliefs OR corporately boycotts, divests, or sanctions regions, people groups, or industries.

-Bayer received a score of 100 on the Corporate Equality Index from the Human Rights Campaign.
-Among other requirements, this means the company has pledged to vet vendors based on LGBTQ policies (1).
-There are no publicly known cases of employees being fired for religious or political beliefs.
+Bayer is a member of the Global Alliance for Responsible Media, which aims to demonetize advertisements and suppress content that “vilifies” individuals based on sexual orientation and gender identity, discusses “debated social issues in a negative or partisan context” or spreads “hate speech” (1)(2)(3).
+The company received a score of 100 on the Corporate Equality Index from the Human Rights Campaign.
+Among other requirements, this means the company has pledged to vet vendors based on LGBTQ policies (4).
+However, there are no publicly known cases of employees being fired for religious or political beliefs.

 Charitable giving (including employee matching programs) policies or practices discriminate against charitable organizations based on views or religious beliefs.